 57 In the event that there are sufficient persons available on the list, persons who have been appointed as insolvency administrators by the same court in three insolvency proceedings within the previous two years may not be appointed as insolvency administrators.
-Neither those who have been removed from this position within the previous three years, nor those who are disqualified by application of the bankruptcy law (eg by final judgment of disapproval of accounts in a previous bankruptcy (RIA, art 480) or as a result of the guilty qualification of a bankruptcy in which they have been affected persons (RIA, art 455.2-2.°)) may be appointed as insolvency administrators.
+Neither those who have been removed from this position within the previous three years, nor those who are disqualified by application of the bankruptcy law (eg by final judgment of disapproval of accounts in a previous bankruptcy (RIA, art 480) or as a result of the guilty qualification of a bankruptcy in which they have been affected persons (RIA, art 455.2-2.°)) may be appointed as insolvency administrators, and may also not be appointed by the legal entity when the latter has been appointed as insolvency administrator.